 CNES projects library

 Mercury is the least well-known of the planets in our solar system.
 This is largely because its proximity to the Sun makes sending space probes there challenging.
-To learn more about Mercury, the European BepiColombo mission will be launching two probes in October 2018—MPO (Mercury Planetary Orbiter) and MMO (Mercury Magnetospheric Orbiter)—to reach orbit late in 2025.
-MPO will map the entire surface of the planet and study its inner composition and structure, while MMO will analyse its magnetic field and magnetosphere (the layer of a planet’s atmosphere where physical characteristics are governed by the magnetic field).
+To learn more about Mercury, the European BepiColombo mission will be launching two probes in October 2018—MPO (Mercury Planetary Orbiter) and a Mercury Magnetospheric Orbiter, renamed Mio by the JAXA—to reach orbit late in 2025.
+MPO will map the entire surface of the planet and study its inner composition and structure, while Mio will analyse its magnetic field and magnetosphere (the layer of a planet’s atmosphere where physical characteristics are governed by the magnetic field).
 Data gathered will provide new insights into the formation and evolution of ‘inner’ planets—planets orbiting close to their star—like our Earth.

 The MPO probe is being developed by ESA and the Mio probe by JAXA.
 CNES is overseeing development of the French instruments on BepiColombo for all of the research laboratories involved in the mission—8 in all (IAS, IPGP, IRAP, LAM, LATMOS, LESIA, LPC2E and LPP), who are helping to design 6 of the 16 instruments.